 Worked example 3: Mrs. Diaz, no-show troubleshooting in Albany

-This is how the broker quality assurance process works: complaints accumulate, drivers with patterns are removed, and brokers with persistent quality issues face DCH contract penalties.
+The next day she files a complaint with the trip confirmation number, scheduled window, and actual pickup time.
+This is how broker quality assurance works: complaints accumulate, drivers with repeated patterns are removed from routes, and brokers with persistent quality issues face DCH contract penalties.

 NEMT for HCBS waiver members